-Whether it's a true all-in-one micro complete with speakers, a single box of electronics to which speakers must be added or a pair of speakers housing all the electronics you need, a good all-in-one set-up can save you money and space.
-And the best can deliver all the audio performance you crave.
+Whether it's an all-in-one microsystem complete with speakers, a single box of streaming electronics to which speakers must be added, or a pair of integrated stereo speakers housing everything you need, a good integrated hi-fi system can save you money, space and, let's face it, a fair bit of time.

-The default all-in-one system choice under £250 for years, this Denon multi-award-winner is still at the top of its game.
+The default budget all-in-one system choice for years, this Denon multi-award-winner is still at the top of its game.

 You can buy it with or without Denon's own speakers.
-WIthout, the system is called RCD-M41DAB and sells for around £280.
-The speakers are dubbed SC-M41, and they're £100 a pair.
-Put the two together and you have the £380 D-M41DAB – we'd happily recommend Denon's speakers if you don't have your own already.
+Without, the system is called RCD-M41DAB and can be found online for under £250 ($350, AU$500).
+The speakers are dubbed SC-M41.
+Put the two together and you have the D-M41DAB – we'd happily recommend Denon's speakers if you don't have your own already.

 Read the full review: Denon D-M41DAB

-And when you do you'll be rewarded with a sound that's always enjoyable to listen to, whatever your musical preferences.
-This is an all-in-one vinyl system that demands very few compromises, given its price.
+And when you do, you'll be rewarded with a sound that's always enjoyable to listen to, whatever your musical preferences.
+Sound is spacious and easy-going, with plenty of top-end shine and mid-range detail.

 Read the full review: Pro-Ject Juke Box E

-KEF has shrunk its multi-Award-winning LS50 Wireless streaming system (featured further down this list) down to make a miniature, half-price version, the KEF LSX.
+KEF has shrunk its LS50 Wireless streaming system concept down to make a miniature, half-price version, the KEF LSX.
 The LSX shares its successful sibling’s blueprint as an all-in-one hi-fi system: a network streamer, Bluetooth receiver and amplification within a pair of compact stereo speakers.

 Read the full review: KEF LSX